torchlard/Notes/OS/OS.md

 abstract data type: encapsulate data with set of functions operate on data monitor construct ensure only 1 process active at a time
+- mutiple thread that share resource
+- multiple resource related variable
+- mutex lock
+- invariant for avoiding racing condition

+process
+- process take mutex lock before running
+- -> until finish / waiting for certain condition release lock
+- if all theads confirm invariant always true, then no racing

+wait c: waiting for c to be satisfied to resume signal/notify c: called by some thread to assert c is true => blocking / non-blocking condition variable

+#### blocking condition variable

+#### non-blocking condition variable

 still get starvation problem:
 ```c